CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

     * `componentType` is the datatype of components in the attribute.
 Allowed values are `"BYTE"`, `"UNSIGNED_BYTE"`, `"SHORT"`, `"UNSIGNED_SHORT"`, `"INT"`, `"UNSIGNED_INT"`, `"FLOAT"`, and `"DOUBLE"`.
     * `type` specifies if the property is a scalar or vector.
 Allowed values are `"SCALAR"`, `"VEC2"`, `"VEC3"`, and `"VEC4"`.

-The batch table JSON is a `UTF-8` string containing JSON.
+The Batch Table JSON is a `UTF-8` string containing JSON.
 It can be extracted from the arraybuffer using the `TextDecoder` JavaScript API and transformed to a JavaScript object with `JSON.parse`.

 A `batchId` is used to access elements in each array and extract the corresponding properties.
-For example, the following batch table has properties for a batch of two features:
+For example, the following Batch Table has properties for a batch of two features:
 ```json
 {
     "id" : ["unique id", "another unique id"],